ericzou/blog/source/_posts/2013-05-03-retro-fitting-angularjs-for-existing-rails-app.markdown

     <button>Edit</button>
 ```

-We don't have direct access to `ability` object anymore, but we can turn the CanCan ability into a service call.
+Since we are switching to client side templates, we don't have direct access to `ability` object anymore, but we can turn the CanCan ability into a service call.
 A get request to `/abilities.json` will return something like this for the current user:

 ```json
 {